blackfox113/censorshipbypassguide/docs/Server/V2ray.md

    ```
    http://<server-ip>:<port-you-set>
    ```
+This will be shown to you after launching X-UI with `sudo x-ui`
-2. Log in with your credentials.
+2. Log in with the credentials.

 ---